 CCI is a creative organisation that works to inspire and enrich communities, to support them 'to believe in themselves and find their own voice'.
 We design ways for people of all ages to develop their own curiosity and imagination by inviting them into playful environments, both indoors and outdoors, and giving them the permission to explore.

 Why work with us?

 Imagination is more important than knowledge.
 Knowledge is limited.
 Imagination encircles the world.
 Albert Einstein

 For many of us now there is an increasing dislocation from our creative selves, both personal and professional, and the world around us.
 We may have forgotten how to play, or lost faith in our capacities to have ideas and take the lead.
 Sometimes we are fearful of taking risks and venturing into the unknown.
 CCI’s work addresses this.
-Our team: